buildspace/buildspace-projects/Flow_NFTs/en/Section_1/Lesson_2_Setup_Flow_Environment.md

     }
 }
 ```
 This contract is pretty straightforward.
 It lets you create individual NFTs which have just two attributes: the ID and the metadata string.
-We

 ```
 self.account.save<@NFT>(<-create NFT(initID: 1), to: /storage/BottomShot1)